 Want a signed copy by Dave?

 Please send an email request to firstname.lastname@example.org for details.
-(Please note that there will be a limited time he can offer to sign books given his ALS symptom progression.)
+(Please note that there is a limited time he can offer personally signed books given his ALS symptom progression.)

-Dave is also holding book readings and would love to do a reading in your hometown!
-Contact us at the above email if you are interested in hosting a reading for your group or facility.
-We can promote your event on our website and also provide marketing materials for local promotion of your event.
+Dave is also scheduling book readings at bookstores, on campuses, and to groups; please contact us at the above email if you are interested in hosting a reading for your group or facility.
+We can promote your event on our website and also provide media marketing materials for local promotion of your event.

 Live on Monday Nights @ 9pm EST/6pm PST!

-In September 2021 Dave and his co-host Genevieve debut "That GD Show," a live weekly call-in show on YouTube that examines current issues from a secular perspective, as well as the influence of religion on the topics discussed.
-Dave and Genevieve also interview current atheist activists who are currently making an impact in society or via social media by bringing awareness of the harms of fundamentalism and how we can change this impact for the betterment of our society.
+In September 2021 Dave and his co-host Genevieve debut "That GD Show," a LIVE weekly CALL-IN show on YouTube featuring special guests and examining current issues from a secular perspective, as well as the influence of religion on the topics discussed.
+Dave and Genevieve also interview current atheist activists who are currently making an impact in society by bringing awareness of the harms of fundamentalism in religion and Christian Nationalism in our government, and how we can change this impact for the overall betterment of our society.

 To watch previous episodes of "That GD Show" click the "Find Out More" button below.
 And join us on live each week on Monday nights at 9pm EST/6pm PST!
 Be sure to call in with your questions, we love to hear what's on our listeners' minds!